mathix420/vuito/README.md

 const { regex, required } = require('vuito');
 ```

-Vuito is fully tree-shakeable, so you can imports only methods you needs.
+Vuito is fully tree-shakable, so you can import only the methods you need.

 **ES6**
 ```javascript